buildkite/docs/README.md

 For containerized development, you need Docker and Docker Compose.
 Most desktop installations of Docker include Docker Compose by default.
+On some platforms, you may need to prefix `docker` commands with `sudo` or add your user to the `docker` group.

 For non-containerized development, you need: